 Economic Development and Diversification (Section 54.222 Texas Education Code – The non-resident portion of tuition is waived.
 The student is responsible for payment of resident tuition.
 Waivers are granted to a limited number of students.
 This waiver is available for nonresident and domiciled international students whose families transferred to Texas as a part of the State’s Economic Development and Diversification Plan.
 Applications for this waiver can be found online at college for all texans.

 Clinical Nursing Preceptors and their Dependents (Section 54.356 Texas Education Code) – Tuition up to $500 is exempted.
 The student receiving this exemption must be a Texas resident under 25 years of age and must be enrolled at the university.
-The preceptor must be a registered nurse and must be under a written preceptor agreement with the School of Nursing during the semester for which an exemption is sought.
+The preceptor must be a registered nurse and must be under a written preceptor agreement with a Professional Nursing Program during the semester for which an exemption is sought.
 Eligibility ends when the student has received an exemption for 10 semesters/summer sessions at any institution(s) or has received a baccalaureate degree.

 Competitive Scholarship Waiver (Section 54.213 Texas Education Code)- The nonresident portion of tuition is waived.
 The student is responsible for payment of resident tuition.
 Waivers are granted to a limited number of students.
 To qualify for this waiver a student must be a nonresident or international student receiving competitive scholarships in an amount equal to or greater than $1,000.
 Recipients must have competed with other students, including Texas residents, for the award, which must be administered by a school-recognized scholarship committee.